 6.34 At the Academy all staff are aware that domestic abuse can encompass a wide range of behaviours and may be a single incident or a pattern of incidents.
 That abuse can be, but is not limited to, psychological, physical, sexual, financial or emotional.
 We understand that children can be victims of domestic abuse, and this can have a detrimental and long-term impact on their health, well-being, development, and ability to learn.
-We are aware of the Norfolk Integrated Domestic Abuse Service (NIDAS)/Suffolk Support and advice and signpost victims to the service.
+We are aware of the Norfolk Integrated Domestic Abuse Service (NIDAS) and advice and signpost victims to the service.
+Norfolk and Suffolk Victim Care are available to offer support where threshold for NIDAS support has not been met.

-Children with special educational needs and disabilities or physical health issues

-6.35 At the Academy we recognise that children with special educational needs or disabilities (SEND) or certain health conditions can face additional safeguarding challenges such as
+Children with special educational needs and disabilities or physical health issues 6.35 At the Academy we recognise that children with special educational needs or disabilities (SEND) or certain health conditions can face additional safeguarding challenges such as

-- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration; - these children being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children; - the potential for children with SEND or certain medical conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and - communication barriers and difficulties in managing or reporting these challenges.
+- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration; - these children being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children; - the potential for children with SEND or certain medical conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and communication barriers and difficulties in managing or reporting these challenges.